Finding your company culture with the Cultural Web Model

 - Power Structures – Who do you actually go to to get something done?
-For example, if your finance department are making all the decisions, your company might be more focussed on an accountability and on cost and finances, and won’t be a big risk-taker, whereas a company where the marketing department get the final say in decisions will be more open to risks.
+For example, if your finance department are making all the decisions, your company might be more focussed on accountability and on costs and finances, and won’t be a big risk-taker, whereas a company where the marketing department get the final say in decisions will be more open to risks.

 - Control Systems – What procedures are in place and how closely do employees adhere to them?